Onboarding and mentoring virtual employeesMay 21, 2020

 In this blog post, we'll discuss tips for virtual mentoring.

 Provide the right tools and technology.
 When it comes to remote working, technology is key.
 Video conferencing services, like Zoom, have long been used by global businesses that embrace virtual workforces, but companies with predominantly office-based employees have been using it in droves, (some for the first time).
 Back in December, the maximum number of daily meeting participants conducted on Zoom was approximately 10 million.
 Fast forward three months to March 2020 and that number increased 20 times to more than 200 million daily meeting participants.
-Especially in a situation where you’re trying to build genuine relationships, seeing the person on the other side of the phone can help make that connection.
+Especially in a situation where you’re trying to build genuine relationships, seeing the person on the other side of the screen can help make that connection.
 And don’t forget about functions like screen sharing that are helpful too.

 Introduce new hires to all members of the team.
 Making a new employee feel like part of the team is vital to keeping them engaged.
 New starters need to feel comfortable enough with their colleagues and mentors to ask questions as they learn.
 Personally make introductions for the new hire to each team member and encourage a one-on-one follow-up session.
 You never know what kinds of connections people with make with each other so give your new hire the best chance at building relationships by having multiple contacts from day one.